 Outlook mail API overview

-Outlook is a messaging communication hub in Office 365.
+Outlook is a messaging communication hub in Microsoft 365.
 It also lets you manage contacts, schedule meetings, find information about users in an organization, initiate online conversations, share files, and collaborate in groups.

 Why integrate with Outlook mail?